-For a shared folder structure
+A shared folder structure

 - Tresorit (very secure but expensive, even with the 50% off for NGOs), NextCloud (less expensive, but it has conversion issues with Microsoft files as it is open source based), and Dropbox (the least expensive, less secure).

-For real time collaboration on documents
+Real time collaboration on documents

 - GoogleDoc.
 This is a free document editor (also for slides, excels, surveys) which allows real time collaboration in the same document without version issues.
 It also allows commenting.
 This is my favorite but due to security concerns I could not use as much as I would have liked to.
 GoogleDocs are part of Google Drive.
 Google Drive also allows shared folder structures.

-For discussing, collaboration, shared documents
+Discussing, collaboration, shared documents